-Money Demand and Seigniorage-maximizing Inflation in Latin America: Approximation, Learning, and Estimation with Neural Networks
+Money Demand and Seigniorage-Maximizing Inflation in Chile: Approximation, Learning, and Estimation with Neural Networks

 Abstract

-This paper examines money demand and the seigniorage-maximizing inflation rates in Chile, Colombia, Mexico, and Peru with error-correction models (ECM) and artificial neural network (ANN) methods.
-The purpose is to approximate more accurately the "true" underlying non-linear functional forms for the long-run equilibrium demand for money, to estimate the learning process in short-run monthly adjustment of money stocks, and to obtain better estimates of the seigniorage-maximizing rates of inflation in a region characterized by macroeconomic instability.
-Unlike most previous studies, this paper explicitly incorporates parallel-market exchange-rate uncertainty in the short-run demand for money.
-The ANN model shows that there are various degrees of non-linearity in the long-run demand for money, with Chile ranking highest.
-However, all of the countries examined showed that a relatively simple ANN model outperformed the ECM for the error-correction or learning process in the short-run demand for money.
-In one case, Peru, the ANN more than doubled the explanatory power of the linear ECM.
-The ANN approach also shows that uncertainty plays the dominant role in short-run money demand, and that the seigniorage-maximizing inflation rates are much lower that the predictions of previous studies.
+This paper examines money demand and the seigniorage-maximizing inflation rates in Chile, with linear error-correction models (ECM) and artificial neural network (ANN) methods.
+The purpose is to approximate more accurately the "true" underlying non-linear functional forms for the long-run equilibrium demand for money, to estimate the learning process in short-run monthly adjustment of money stocks, and to obtain better estimates of the seigniorage-maximizing rates of inflation.
+The ANN model shows that there is a high degree of non-linearity in the long-run demand for money in Chile, and that the seigniorage-maximizing inflation rates are much lower than the predictions of previous studies.

 How to Cite